BloomTech-Labs/travel-mapping-fe/README.md

 See [Backend Documentation]() for details on the backend of our project.

+## Open Questions:
+- What do we do in light of recent privacy concerns, e.g. "Right to be Forgotten" and California's recent actions on privacy?
+See [Release Canvas 1.2 Features]() for more information.
+- What do we offer in terms of unique value propositon with regard to Google/Apple?
+How much can we really sell people on collaboration and custom organization?
+- We did some rudimentary front-end testing by building special front-end components to feed mock data, but we could have actually deployed a real testing suite.

 ## Contact Info:
-- Adrian Adames
+- Adrian Adames, Team Lead and Developer
   - Email:
-- Tim Dill:
+- Tim Dill, Developer
   - Email:
-- Brandon G. Elzy
+- Brandon G. Elzy, Developer
   - Email:
-- Arthur J. Lei
+- Arthur J. Lei, Developer
   - Email: artie.lei@gmail.com
-- Morgan Peterson
+- Morgan Peterson, Developer
   - Email: